Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Use accessible channels and their features (e.g., alt text)

-• Be sure to have a plan to remain engaged and monitor communications channels so that stakeholders are “heard”
+• Be sure to have the plan to remain engaged and monitor communications channels so that stakeholders are “heard”

 • Develop guidelines for the project’s use of channels, recognizing that community members have diverse schedules and needs that affect when and how they can use the channels (e.g., respond to messages)